 At its meeting on Tuesday 23 June, Council adopted a new procurement policy.
 Importantly for local businesses, the new policy has doubled the weighting of the criterion for local content when evaluating tenders.
-Including a 10% weighting for local content (compared to 5% in the previous policy) will create greater opportunities for local suppliers when tendering for goods and services used by Council.
-The following extracts from the new policy should be noted:
+Including a 10 percent weighting for local content (compared to five percent in the previous policy) will create greater opportunities for local suppliers when tendering for goods and services used by Council.
+The following are extracts from the new policy:

-Council recognises the need to support the local economy, To encourage this, Council will actively seek offers from local suppliers where possible by:
+Council recognises the need to support the local economy.
+To encourage this, the Council will actively seek offers from local suppliers where possible by:

 - encouraging participation from local suppliers and

-- including an evaluation criteria that gives a maximum weighting of 10% for local content where considered relevant by the Tender Panel.
+- including evaluation criteria that gives a maximum weighting of 10 percent for local content where considered relevant by the Tender Panel.

 To accommodate this support, Council has encouraged local traders to register on Council's e-tender board.
 This will enable the traders to be emailed details of any tender opportunities within their field of registration.

-Council has developed a financial response package to assist local businesses with the impact of the COVID-19 (Coronavirus) pandemic.
+Council will extend its financial support measures to assist local businesses with the impact of the COVID-19 (Coronavirus) pandemic.
 The support includes:

-- Payments of local suppliers weekly to improve business cash flow;
+- Payment of local suppliers weekly to improve business cash flow continues

 - Waived rent for businesses occupying Council buildings and facilities extended to 31 March 2021

-- Ongoing access to Victorian Chamber of Commerce and Industry Support in partnership with Committee for Maryborough.
+- Ongoing access to Victorian Chamber of Commerce and Industry support in partnership with Committee for Maryborough

 Temperature Testing Tools Delivered Across the State

-Infrared thermometers are being distributed across the state, along with coronavirus testing clinic being set up in popular tourism destinations along the Great Ocean Rd and Alps.
+Infrared thermometers are being distributed across the state, along with coronavirus testing clinic being set up in popular tourist destinations along the Great Ocean Road and Alps.